 Aesthetic nurses often help plastic surgeons and cosmetic dermatologists, providing pre-and post-operative care related to plastic surgery as well as delivering care to patients under the supervision of a physician.

-In this guide, we will answer many of the questions you might have when considering a career as an aesthetic/cosmetic nurse, including:
+In this guide, we will answer many of the questions you might have if you’re considering a career as an aesthetic/cosmetic nurse.

 Aesthetic/cosmetic nurses are registered nurses who provide a variety of services.
 These can include injections of dermal fillers and Botox neurotoxin; photofacials; dermabrasion; micro-needling; tattoo removal; and non-surgical body contouring.

-They generally work in private offices or medical spas that are affiliated with plastic surgery practices or cosmetic dermatology practices, providing services to a wide range of patients who are seeking a boost in their appearance and self-confidence.
+These nurses usually work in private offices or medical spas affiliated with plastic surgery practices or cosmetic dermatology practices.
+Cosmetic nurses provide services to a wide range of patients who are seeking a boost in their appearance and self-confidence.

 Part Two Average Salary for an Aesthetic Nurse